|

 When she was in

-need of money she would sell her catch.
+need of money she would sell

 On star-lite nights the fisher woman